Prasundas99/My-Journal-A-content-managment-system-using-MEN-stack/README.md

 Link for the Project :

-A my journal app made from node js expressjs and EJS.
+A my journal app made from node js expressjs and EJS.A simple content management system (CMD) made from node js expressjs and EJS

 # About my-Journal app
  my-Journal app is a content management system (CMS) is an application that helps you create and manage a website via a